Everyday Access Solutions workshop for community centres, arts venues, visitor attractions and other broad-use spaces

 build confidence ✓ increase awareness ✓ improve accessibility for your visitors ✓ broaden your visitor base ✓

-- The Equality Act 2010 and your responsibilities as Voluntary / Charity sector service providers, types of Discrimination, the Social Model of Disability, and Reasonable Adjustments
+- The Equality Act 2010 and your responsibilities as service providers, types of Discrimination, the Social Model of Disability, and Reasonable Adjustments

-- Customer service awareness sessions: assisting people who are Blind or partially sighted, living with Dementia, Deaf or hard of hearing, neurodiverse or with an Autism spectrum condition
+- Customer service awareness sessions: assisting people who are Blind or partially sighted, living with Dementia, Deaf or hard of hearing, neurodiverse or with an Autism spectrum condition, wheelchair users and people with limited mobility.

 - Marketing and communications – simple solutions!